mlava/recurring-tasks/README.md

 ## 💡 Tips

-- Any TODO with a `repeat::` value automatically becomes a recurring task.
+- Any TODO with a `repeat::` value automatically becomes a repeating Better Task.
 - Completing it will **spawn the next occurrence** (optionally after confirmation).
-- Collapsing a recurring TODO shows its pill; expanding it reveals the underlying child blocks for editing.
+- Collapsing a Better Task shows its pill; expanding it reveals the underlying child blocks for editing.
 - Most actions (skip, snooze, edit) display an **Undo** toast.

 ---

 ## 🧰 Example Workflow

-1. Draft the task (inline or empty block), then run **Convert TODO to Recurring Task** (or simply **Create a Recurring TODO** if you’re starting fresh).
-The toast lets you enter the title, repeat rule, and optional start/defer/due dates; it stores the canonical data in child blocks and shows the inline pill.
+1. Draft the task (inline or empty block), then run **Convert TODO to Better Task** (or simply **Create a Better Task** if you’re starting fresh).
+The toast lets you enter the title, optional repeat rule, and optional start/defer/due dates; it stores the canonical data in child blocks and shows the inline pill.
-2. Mark it done — the extension automatically creates the next task on its start date (or due date if no start is provided) so it appears on the right Daily Note or page.
+2. Mark it done — for repeating Better Tasks, the extension automatically creates the next task on its start date (or due date if no start is provided) so it appears on the right Daily Note or page.
 3. If you snooze or skip via the pill menu, the defer/due child blocks update and the pill reflects the new dates immediately.

 ---

-Enjoy effortless recurring task management directly inside Roam Research!
+Enjoy Better Task management directly inside Roam Research!